Messi to miss Elche clash as Barcelona have ban appeal rejected | Goal.com

 Lionel Messi will miss Barcelona's La Liga clash with Elche on Sunday after the appeal committee decided to uphold the two-match ban handed to the Argentine following his red card against Athletic Club.

-The 33-year-old was dismissed by referee Jesus Gil Manzano in the final moments of extra time of the Supercopa de Espana clash, that Athletic would go on to win 3-2.
+The 33-year-old was dismissed by referee Jesus Gil Manzano in the final moments of extra time of the Supercopa de Espana clash, that Athletic went on to win 3-2.

-It was the first red card of Messi's club career, with the two other dismissals he had received in his professional career having come whilst representing Argentina.
+It was the first sending off of Messi's club career, with the two other red cards he had received in his professional career having come whilst representing Argentina.

-Manzano issued the red card to the forward after he caught Athletic striker Asier Villalibre with a flailing arm, not long after Inaki Williams had given Marcelino's side the lead in the final.
+Manzano dismissed the forward after he caught Athletic striker Asier Villalibre with a flailing arm, not long after Inaki Williams had given Marcelino's side the lead in Sunday's final.

-Barca surprisingly decided to appeal the ban despite Messi only receiving a two-match suspension.
+Barca did, however, surprisingly decide to appeal the ban despite Messi only receiving a two-match suspension.

 And that appeal has been unsuccessful, with Messi now due to serve what is the second of his two-game ban having already been absent for the 2-0 extra-time win over Cornella in the Copa del Rey.